Falukorv

+Description

+Falukorv is classified in Sweden as both a type of bräckkorv (a lightly cooked sausage) and emulsionskorv (an emulsified sausage).
+It is considered a typically Swedish product and is a common ingredient in many dishes in Swedish cuisine.
+Since 1973, the term "Falukorv" has been protected under EU law as a product with a specific origin and recipe.

+According to Swedish food regulations, falukorv must contain at least 45% meat (which may include pork, beef, or horse meat); however, many commercially available versions contain a higher percentage of meat.
+The declared meat content also includes the meat's natural fat and water.
+The Swedish Food Agency regulates how much connective tissue (like tendons) may be included, and sets maximum fat content levels for pork and beef used in production.

+Traditionally, falukorv has a curved shape, which is a natural result of using natural casings.
+In recent years, straight versions have also been produced, mainly for use in large-scale catering, but most consumers still prefer the traditional curved form.

 History

 The history of falukorv reaches back to the Falun copper mine during the 16th and 17th century, where ox hide was used for ropes and some of the meat remaining after slaughter was salted and smoked and used for sausages.

 The tradition of preparing the meat in this way was revitalised in the late 19th century by the butcher Anders Olsson, whose initiation led to the development of the modern falukorv, which uses a mixture of pork and beef or veal.

 Variants

 TSG falukorv

-A popular sausage, falukorv has Traditional Speciality Guaranteed-status in the EU and UK.
+A popular sausage, falukorv has Traditional Speciality Guaranteed-status in the EU, UK and Norway.
 Under EU law thus, restrictions apply to what may be labeled as "falukorv".
 Only potato flour may be used as a binding agent, and the amount of meat may not fall short of 45%, although most brands of falukorv have a significantly higher meat percentage.

+The TCS status does, however, not require the sausage to be manufactured in Falun.